-'Member State'

-A member state of the EU.
+'Member State' A member state of the EU.

+'Money Market Instruments'

+'OTC'

-'Money Market Instruments' Instruments as defined in Article 2(1)(o) of the UCITS Directive and as referred to in Article 3 of Commission Directive 2007/16/EC
+Instruments as defined in Article 2(1)(o) of the UCITS Directive and as referred to in Article 3 of Commission Directive 2007/16/EC.

-'OECD'

-Organisation for Economic Co-operation and Development
+'OECD' Organisation for Economic Co-operation and Development.

-'Ongoing Charges'

-All annual charges and other payments taken from the assets of the relevant Fund over a defined period and based on the figures for the preceding year in accordance with Commission Regulation (EU) No 583/2010 of 1 July 2010.
+'Ongoing Charges' All annual charges and other payments taken from the assets of the relevant

+Fund over a defined period and based on the figures for the preceding year in accordance with Commission Regulation (EU) No 583/2010 of 1 July 2010.
-'Other State'

-Any state of Europe which is not a Member State or a member state of the OECD and all other countries of Europe (excluding the Russian Federation), North America, South America, Africa, Asia and Australia and Oceania.
+'Other State' Any state of Europe which is not a Member State or a member state of the

+OECD and all other countries of Europe (excluding the Russian Federation), North America, South America, Africa, Asia and Australia and Oceania.
-'Over-the-counter' 'OTC'

-A security traded in some context other than on a formal exchange
+'Over-the-counter' or A security traded in some context other than on a formal exchange.

-'PAC'

-A share accumulation plan for Italian investors (a Piano di Accumulo del Capitale or Plan For Capital Accumulation).
+'PAC' A share accumulation plan for Italian investors (a Piano di Accumulo del

-'Performance Fee'
+Capitale or Plan For Capital Accumulation).

-A fee payable by a Fund in addition to the Annual Management Charge as described in the section "Fees, Charges and Expenses" of this Prospectus.
+'Performance Fee' A fee payable by a Fund in addition to the Annual Management Charge as described in the section "Fees, Charges and Expenses" of this Prospectus.

 Performance Fees may be charged on all of the Funds.
-However, there is no Performance Fee charged on the China Opportunities Fund, the Global Sustainable Equity Fund, Sustainable Future Technologies Fund, US Sustainable Equity Fund and the Bond Funds and certain Share Classes of other Funds as detailed in the section 'Fees, Charges and Expenses' of this Prospectus.
+However, there is no Performance Fee charged on the China Opportunities Fund, t the Global Sustainable Equity Fund, Sustainable Future Technologies Fund, US Sustainable Equity Fund and the Bond Funds and certain Share Classes of other Funds as detailed in the section 'Fees, Charges and Expenses' of this Prospectus.
 These fees accrue daily and are payable annually.
-The level and calculation of these fees varies between the Funds and is set out in the section 'Fees, Charges and Expenses' of this Prospectus.
+The level and calculation of these fees varies between the Funds and is set out in the section the deduction of charges (gross) or after the deduction of charges (net), over a stated period.
+Where stated for the relevant Fund, the Investment Manager aims to achieve an excess return above the stated benchmark or rate and, where relevant, by a specific percentage.

+'Fees, Charges and Expenses' of this Prospectus.